 child refugee.
 Similarly, Kirkwood et al. demonstrate that the asylum seekers and refugees

-they interviewed in Scotland legitimated their identities as genuine refugees and justified
+they interviewed in Scotland legitimised their identities as genuine refugees and justified

 their presence in the host society by constructing their country of origin as a legitimate